ulixee/platform/datastore/docs/basics/table.md

 ## Methods

-### query _ (sql, boundValues)_ {#query}
+### queryInternal _ (sql, boundValues)_ {#query}

-A table has a built-in query method.
+Internal method to query the table.
 This method can be used without attaching a Table to any Datastore if you wish to test it out.
 Your table name can optionally be `self` in this method.

 #### **Arguments**: